TimHanewich/motorcycle-data-display/readme.md

 ![wiring](https://i.imgur.com/RtzVz5e.png)

+## Source Code
+Once you get your hardware wired up according to the diagram above, you can load [the code](./src/) directly onto the Raspberry Pi Pico.

+All three files are required to be placed directly in the root directory.

 ## 3D Printed Enclosure
 I designed and 3D-printed the enclosure for this project.
 You can find the STL files available for download for free on Thingiverse [here](https://www.thingiverse.com/thing:7082009).